 Future Energy Exports CRC

-Program 2 takes cognizance that development of a hydrogen export industry in Australia will require ‘export class’ infrastructure systems, operations and procedures to be defined over the next decade.
+The hydrogen program takes cognizance that development of a hydrogen export industry in Australia will require ‘export class’ infrastructure systems, operations and procedures to be defined over the next decade.
 The program focusses on addressing the following research challenges: